Ecuador: Hummingbird Extravaganza - Gems of the Andes

 Day 2: “Quito Reserves” to Tandayapa

 After much of the morning there we will drive the short distance upslope to nearby Yanacocha Reserve, run by a very successful Ecuadorian NGO that has a network of excellent bird reserves through the country, and has been instrumental in saving massive areas of land from development, and preserving them.
 Hummingbird wise, there will be three species of particular interest to us in Yanacocha, the burnt orange Shining Sunbeam, the thrush-sized Great Sapphirewing (the second largest hummingbird on Earth), and the Golden-breasted Puffleg.
-We will have a three-course, cooked lunch at Yanacocha, then drive several hours to the cloudforest-cloaked Tandayapa Valley, where we will spend five nights at the wonderful Tandayapa bird Lodge, with hummingbirds right on their porch.
+We will have a three-course, cooked lunch at Yanacocha, then drive to the excellent Tandayapa Bird Lodge for a five-night stay, with hummingbirds right on their porch.
+This drive of several hours to the will allow us to check the Alambi River for White-capped Dippers along the way.

 Day 3: Tandayapa Bird Lodge, Birdwatcher’s House, & San Tadeo

-Hummingbirds will be right at the fore straight after breakfast, with around a dozen species regularly visiting the feeders on the veranda (some of which can be seen from your rooms!).
+Hummingbirds will be right at the fore, straight after breakfast, with around a dozen species regularly visiting the feeders on the veranda (some of which can be seen from your rooms!).
 The main species of interest will be White-booted Racket-tail, Purple-throated Woodstar, the outrageous Violet-tailed Sylph, and other Choco specialty hummingbirds like Brown Inca and Purple-bibbed Whitetip.
-Occasionally too the Tawny-bellied Hermit visits the feeders here too, a shy and retiring species that is not known to visit feeders anywhere else.
-There are some good fruit feeders beside the lodge, which we can watch while having our breakfast, in case birds come in like Toucan Barbet, Rufous Motmot or Blue-winged Mountain-Tanager.
-Occasionally too, they are also visited by mammals, such as Tyra by day and Olingo or Kinkajou at night.
+There are some good fruit feeders beside the lodge too, which we can watch while having our breakfast, in case birds come in like Toucan Barbet, Rufous Motmot or Blue-winged Mountain-Tanager.
+Occasionally too, they are also visited by mammals, such as Tyra by day or Kinkajou at night.

 Day 4: Milpe Bird Sanctuary & the Tandayapa Valley

 In the morning, we will take a trip downhill to Milpe Bird Sanctuary, located lower than Tandayapa in the foothills, on the western slope of the Andes.
 The hummingbird feeders here are frenetic, even chaotic.
-There are likely to be less species than Tandayapa Bird Lodge, though they are likely to hold five new ones for us, White-whiskered Hermit, White-necked Jacobin, Green Thorntail, Green-crowned Brilliant and Crowned Woodnymph.
-Other species we may see around Milpe include Collared Trogon, Collared Aracari, Choco Toucan and Masked Water-Tyrant.
-We will also have some further time to explore the Tandayapa Valley further, after lunch back at base.
+There are likely to be less species than Tandayapa Bird Lodge, though they are likely to hold some interesting ones, like White-whiskered Hermit and the exquisite Crowned Woodnymph.
+Other species we may see around Milpe include, Collared Trogon, and Yellow-throated and Choco Toucans.
+We will take lunch in a nearby town, San Miguel de Los Bancos, where, on clear days, the restaurant had a marvelous view of the White River well below.
+In the afternoon, we will head back in the direction of Tandayapa Bird Lodge.
+This afternoon may also be used to visit one of the many other local reserves, if we hear of a tip off for any of the rarer hummingbird species in the region.

 Day 5: Amagusa & Cock-of-the-rock

 This will be the longest day of the tour, as we drive down into the Pacific lowlands to try and find a few more hummingbird species, with the main hope being to find another regional endemic, Purple-chested Hummingbird.
-We can also sometimes find Purple-crowned Fairy there too, as well as some interesting non-hummingbirds, like Blue-tailed and White-tailed Trogons, Broad-billed Motmot, Orange-fronted Barbet, and a host of woodpeckers including Guayaquil and Cinnamon Woodpeckers.
-In the afternoon, we will travel to Chontal to see their famous Oilbird sleepiung in their daytime grotto, and we may also find Rufous-tailed Jamacar or Pacific Hornero in the same area.
+We can also sometimes find Purple-crowned Fairy there too, as well as some interesting non-hummingbirds, like Blue-tailed and White-tailed Trogons, Broad-billed Motmot, and a host of woodpeckers including Guayaquil and Cinnamon Woodpeckers.
+In the afternoon, we will visit a fantastic new bird reserve, Sendero Frutti Tour, which is equipped with various feeders for both key hummingbirds and other species.
+Among our chief targets will be Bronzy Hermit and Long-billed Starthroat, for which this is the most reliable site in all of Ecuador, among a horde of lowland hummingbirds that can top ten species at their busy sugar feeders.
+The fruit feeders are no less dramatic, often attracting three species of woodpecker, including the impressive Lineated Woodpecker.
 We will return to Tandayapa Bird Lodge for a final excellent dinner and final night.

 Day 7: Paz del las Aves Reserve to Quito